-- Checking the status of your fallopian tubes (called patency) is often done with a hysterosalpingogram (HISS-ter-o-sal-PEENG-go-gram; or even easier, just HSG).
+- Check the status of fallopian tubes: This is known as patency and it's is often done with a hysterosalpingogram (HISS-ter-o-sal-PEENG-go-gram; or even easier, just HSG).
 The HSG is an X-ray test in which dye is injected through the cervix and into the uterus and fallopian tubes while the doctor watches on a video screen.
 The uterine cavity fills with dye, and if the fallopian tubes are open the dye will fill the tubes and spill out into the abdominal cavity.
 The HSG is usually done in the first half of the menstrual cycle, between the end of the menstrual period and before ovulation.
 The HSG is useful to determine if the fallopian tubes are open and if the cavity of the uterus is normally shaped.
-There is a slight increase of fertility after this test, but it's important to keep in mind it is a diagnostic test, not a treatment.
+There is a slight increase in fertility after this test, but it's important to keep in mind it is a diagnostic test, not a treatment.

 Sign up for babyMed Fertility University and receive regular emails about how to get pregnant faster and have a healthy pregnancy!